Aruba's Wild Side: Nature, Animal & Eco-Friendly Experiences Beyond the Beach

 Donkey Sanctuary Aruba is our personal favorite.
 It's a non-profit that rescues the island's wild donkey population, descendants of donkeys brought by the Spanish in the 1500s.
 Entry is by donation.
 You can feed and brush them.
 We've sent dozens of families here and not one has come back disappointed.
 Updates and opening hours on their Facebook page.

 The Butterfly Farm in Palm Beach is a small enclosed garden filled with butterfly species from around the world.
-Tickets are valid for unlimited returns during your trip — most people don't know this.
+Tickets are valid for unlimited returns during your trip, which most people don't know.
 Going twice (once in the morning, once again after a few days when you've learned what to look for) is the best way to do it.
-Details at thebutterflyfarm.com.
+Read more on our Butterfly Farm discover page.

-Philip's Animal Garden in Noord is a rescue facility for animals that have ended up on Aruba and can't be released — including monkeys, kangaroos, llamas, and a sloth.
-Smaller and rougher around the edges than a polished zoo, which is part of why we like it.
+Philip's Animal Garden in Noord is a rescue facility for animals that have ended up on Aruba and can't be released, including monkeys, kangaroos, llamas and a sloth.
+Smaller and more rough-around-the-edges than a polished zoo, which is part of why we like it.
 It's a real rescue, not entertainment.

 Aruba on Horseback

 One of the best ways to see Aruba's interior is on horseback.
-Aruba Horse Tours runs trail rides through the desert landscape and along Wariruri Beach on the rugged north coast, passing landmarks like the Bushiribana gold-mill ruins and the Natural Bridge area along the way — the kind of cinematic ride people post photos of for years afterward.
+Aruba Horse Tours runs trail rides through the desert landscape and along Wariruri Beach on the rugged north coast, passing landmarks like the Bushiribana gold-mill ruins and the Natural Bridge area along the way.
+It's the kind of cinematic ride people post photos of for years afterward.
 Suitable for beginners and experienced riders.
-Book ahead — small group sizes fill up fast in high season.
+Book ahead, since small group sizes fill up fast in high season.

 Dunes, Lighthouses and Quieter Corners